-A diagram illustrating the APEX process for screening and evaluating the scientific bases of new ideas is given in Figure 1.1.
-These ideas went through a "screening process" which relied on "expert judgement" by the APEX team.
-The team tolerated "high-risk" ideas whenever there was a clear potential for high-payoff.
-The ideas that passed the screening test proceeded to the stage of "Design Idea Formulation and Analysis using Existing Tools."
-The technical work on those ideas is reported in the Interim Report.
+A diagram illustrating the APEX process for screening and evaluating the scientific bases of new ideas is given in Fig. 1.
+These ideas went through a 'screening process' which relied on 'expert judgement' by the APEX team.
+The team tolerated 'high-risk' ideas whenever there was a clear potential for high-payoff.
+The ideas that passed the screening test proceeded to the stage of 'design idea formulation and analysis using existing tools'.
+The technical work on those ideas is reported in ref.
+[1].
 However, it should be noted that in the course of this work it became evident that existing models and data were not sufficient.
 Therefore, substantial effort was devoted to developing new models and exploring new phenomena for the more promising concepts such as liquid walls and high-temperature refractory alloys.

-During the work on exploring novel ideas, the team adopted a set of scientific evaluation criteria which are discussed in the Interim Report [1].
+During the work on exploring novel ideas, the team adopted a set of scientific evaluation criteria which are discussed in ref.
+[1].
 These criteria included:

-- 1) Satisfying functional requirements (see Table 1.2) - 2) Demonstrating potential for improved attractiveness, based on: a) high power density capability, b) high conversion efficiency, c) high availability, d) attractive safety and environmental attributes, e) simple technological and material constraints, and f) low cost.
+- 1. Satisfying functional requirements (see Table 2). - 2.
+Demonstrating potential for improved attractiveness, based on: (a) high power density capability; (b) high conversion efficiency; (c) high availability; (d) attractive safety and environmental attributes; (e) simple technological and material constraints, and (f) low cost.

-It is important to note that the process flow diagram in Figure 1.1 was not intended as a "rigid" sequence of events.
-Rather, it was only a "guide" to measure progress and a tool to focus resources on ideas with better potential.
+It is important to note that the process flow diagram in Fig. 1 was not intended as a 'rigid' sequence of events.
+Rather, it was only a 'guide' to measure progress and a tool to focus resources on ideas with better potential.
 Strong technical judgement by the scientists was the best guidance whenever new, and often surprising, technical results were obtained.
 Innovation was needed, and has taken place as an ongoing process.
 For example, when technical results indicated that the temperature of a free-surface liquid wall may be limited by plasma impurity considerations, the following innovative ideas were proposed by team scientists:

-- 1) The use of Sn-Li because it has low vapor pressure at elevated temperatures. - 2) Effective schemes to promote controlled surface mixing and wave formation to eliminate the surface thermal boundary layer. - 3) Novel ideas for two-stream flows that keep the free-surface temperature low enough for compatibility with plasma operation while the bulk liquid temperature is sufficiently high for attractive energy conversion.
+- 1. The use of Sn-Li because it has low vapor pressure at elevated temperatures. - 2.
+Effective schemes to promote controlled surface mixing and wave formation to eliminate the surface thermal boundary layer. - 3.
+Novel ideas for two-stream flows that keep the free-surface temperature low enough for compatibility with plasma operation while the bulk liquid temperature is sufficiently high for attractive energy conversion.